mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 However, there are great developers using PHP, jQuery *and* C. This language snobbery isn't unfounded but it is quite pronounced.
 I recently interviewed with a start-up CTO who dismissed everyone who wasn't using Python as a 'bad developer'.
-He was openly hostile to any solution to virtually anything non-Python.
-Unfortunately, until someone writes a web browser with embedded Python and a Database with native Python data structures nobody's going to write a web app in Python end-to-end.
+He was openly hostile to virtual any solution that was non-Python.
+Unfortunately for him, there is no popular web browser that grandma can use on her iPhone that commpiles to Python byte-code.
+And there are no popular HP/HA database clusters with native Python data structures of which I am aware.
+Apparent his dream of writing a web application in Python end-to-end is still at least a few weeks off.

 I chose to adopt JavaScript because Node.JS was the natural successor to mod\_perl for writing modular HP/HA web application servers.